williamhunter/topy/README.md

 Please refer to the [ToPy Wiki](https://github.com/williamhunter/topy/wiki) for further information.

 ## Installation
-Once you've downloaded the dependancies (see the [INSTALL](https://github.com/williamhunter/topy/blob/master/INSTALL.md) file) all you need to do is the following:
+Once you've downloaded the dependencies (see the [INSTALL](https://github.com/williamhunter/topy/blob/master/INSTALL.md) file) all you need to do is the following:

-Download the latest stable release from here: https://github.com/williamhunter/topy/releases/tag/v0.4.0
+Download the latest **stable release** from here: https://github.com/williamhunter/topy/releases/tag/v0.4.0

 Then do